 - Training on micro-loans and small business skills

 The Haiti Study Tour 2012 volunteered their time in Haiti providing maintenance and light construction for two schools: Lycee Pinchinat located in Jacmel and Ecole Nationale de Cyvadier.
 Their contribution improved access to education and access to water.

-This year the Haiti Study Tour 2013 will be participating in an even larger school development project!
+The Haiti Study Tour 2013 participated in an even larger school development project!

 HAITI STUDY TOUR 2013

-This year Fordham GSS' Haiti Study Tour 2013 will be continuing their work in Haiti - specifically focusing on increasing educational access in rural areas by focusing on Social Tap, Inc.'s School Development Program targeting "The School of Hope," a community primary school.
-The participants will not only be assisting in laying the foundation of the school physically, but in the large picture they will be creating safety and security for girls and women, providing training and job development for youth, and increasing community capacity overall.
+Fordham GSS' Haiti Study Tour 2013 continued their work in Haiti - specifically focusing on increasing educational access in rural areas by focusing on Social Tap, Inc.'s School Development Program targeting "The School of Hope," a community primary school.
+The participants assisted in laying the foundation of the school physically, but in the large picture they created safety and security for girls and women, provided training and job development for youth, and increased community capacity overall.

 For more information about the annual GSS Haiti Study Tour contact Dr. Marciana Popescu at firstname.lastname@example.org.

 HELPING IN HAITI:

 Born and raised in Europe, Marciana Popescu, Ph.D. (pictured above), associate professor of social work, has always had a more "macro" view of the profession, one that focuses on social development.